 Is Maine a good place to live?

-Maine provides affordable housing and a low cost of living compared to neighboring states.
+Maine provides affordable housing and is one of the states with the lowest cost of living.
 More importantly, it is typically ranked one of the overall safest states to live.
 Not being as densely populated also helps — there are about 43 people per square mile.

 Is Maine considered a poor state?